cvmbsOne/VetQualPub/README.md

 1. The input school’s spreadsheet must be separated into sheets in this order, excluding Optional entry sheets if they are not present in your desired data:
    a.
 RedCAP entries (with both optional and mandatory variables)
    b.
 EMR entries (with both optional and mandatory variables)
-2. Optional Variables are defined as the following:
+2. The distinction between madatory and optional variables is not significant.
+Mandatory variables are those we recommend encoding if they are available.
+Optional variables are those that significant value will likely not be gleaned from.
+The only variable that is truely requiered is caseNum.
+Optional Variables are defined as the following:
    - AFASTYN
    - TFASTYN
    - bloodLactate